jonfleming/Amicus/README.md

   * When audio starts, start processing the viseme queue
   * Set morph target for viseme
 * Transition to next viseme after duration

+Add OpenAI API to relay-server on port 8082 to handle chat completion for GraphRAG